 - The world as we know it ends.
 If that happens, who cares about money?

 Simple, just not always easy

 Staying invested for a long time is as straightforward as can be, however, that doesn’t mean it’s always easy.
-As you may have noticed, all kinds of investment markets have been volatile recently.
-A lot of this is due to panic-selling by inexperienced investors – perhaps those are the very same people who are hoarding toilet paper.

 The graphs below show one common stock (share) index from 1973 to 2019.
-While some periods of decline – displayed in yellow on both graphs – have been significant, the periods of growth – shown in green – overwhelm them.
+While some periods of decline (displayed in yellow on both graphs) have been significant, the periods of growth (shown in green) overwhelm them.
 The blue line on the top graph represents the growth of a single dollar, invested in 1973.

-This shows that thriving through a downturn is nothing more than a time horizon problem – given enough time, you will prevail.
+The graph shows that thriving through a downturn is nothing more than a time horizon problem – given enough time, you will prevail.
 Investing is essentially guaranteed to work over a period of decades, though over days and weeks it’s pretty much a “coin flip” whether your investment values will go up or down in value.

 Reframing your thoughts